DeanoCarr/DeanoCarr/README.md

 - 👋 Hi, I’m @DeanoCarr
 - 👀 I’m interested in programming.
-25 Years programming experience in Java, PLSQL, SQL, c# Looking to learn some newer technologies LOL !!!!
+25 Years programming experience in Java, PLSQL, SQL, C#, HTML, Javascript, PHP.
+Looking to learn some newer technologies !!!!
 - 🌱 I’m currently learning Python, Flask and MongoDB
 - 💞️ I’m looking to collaborate on Python, Flask and MongoDB
 - 📫 How to reach me on deanocarr@aol.com